FRBs/FRB/docs/surveys.rst

 extragalactic sky in the g,r, and z bands for the
 DESI survey.

-HEASARC
+HEASARC and SkyView
 -------

-Any of the catalogs maintained by HEASARC are in principle available.
+Any of the catalogs maintained by HEASARC and images maintained by SkyView are in principle available.
 These are the ones that have been integrated thus far: